iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 ---
 layout: post
-title:  Installing WSL on windows
+title:  Setting up WSL on Windows 10
-date: 2015-04-10
+date: 2020-04-10
 description: My process of installing WSL on windows
 ---

-# Setting up WSL with Windows 10

-This is a quick guide in getting set up with WSL (windows subsystem for Linux).
-There are many tutorials out there but in my case it was slightly different so putting this out there for anyone who might need it.
+This is a quick guide in getting set up with WSL (Windows Subsystem for Linux).
+There are many tutorials out there but in my case it was slightly different.
+So I putting this out there for anyone who might have use of it.

 Why would you want WSL?
 * To use Linux tools without having to have a virtual machine or dual boot.
 I commonly use these on WSL and not windows: